wavetermdev/waveterm/build-linux.md

 ## Prereqs and Tools

 Download and install Go (must be at least go 1.18).
-We also need gcc installed to run a CGO build (for Golang):
+We also need gcc installed to run a CGO build (for Golang). zip is required to build linux deployment packages (not required for running and debugging dev builds).

 ```
 sudo snap install go --classic
 sudo apt-get update
 sudo apt-get install gcc
+sudo apt-get install zip
 ```

 Download and install [ScriptHaus](https://github.com/scripthaus-dev/scripthaus) (to run the build commands):